StamatisKourkoutas/Codenames_client/README.md

     This runs the app in development mode.<br />

--  After these open [http://localhost:3000](http://localhost:3000) to view the front-end client in your browser.
+-  After these, open [http://localhost:3000](http://localhost:3000) to view the front-end client in your browser.